 From the Master:

 Students at Selwyn come from across the UK and from all over the world, reflecting Cambridge’s stature as a global university.
-We’re always pleased to hear from potential applicants, and you can find out more on this website: just click on the menu on the left, or you can read our prospectus here Selwyn_College_Prospectus 2017.
+We’re always pleased to hear from potential applicants, and you can find out more on this website: just click on the menu on the left, or you can read our Prospectus.
 But I hope it’s helpful for me to add a few thoughts about why you might consider Selwyn – and what all our students can expect here.

 A lot of great people have studied here.
 They include the actors Hugh Laurie and Tom Hollander; the novelist Robert Harris; the writer and comedian Viv Groskop; the distinguished academics Claire Warwick and Juliet John; Labour MP Wes Streeting and former MPs Simon Hughes and John Gummer; media figures David Thomson and Tim Davie; the broadcaster and barrister Clive Anderson; and the lawyer and businesswoman Zia Mody.
-We’re proud to have been one of the first colleges to admit women students, and we celebrated 40 years of co-education in calendar year 2016.
+We’re proud to have been one of the first colleges to admit women students.

 We enjoy keeping in touch.
 You can follow us on Facebook (search for Selwyn College Cambridge) and our Twitter and Instagram accounts are @selwyn1882.
 You can also email me at email@example.com and I guarantee a personal reply.
 Though nothing beats coming to see us – and, we hope, becoming part of Selwyn.